 If your family member or neighbor was negligent, his or her auto insurance policy should cover your family’s losses; and, more likely than not, he or she will want you to file a claim and recover the financial compensation you need and deserve.

-Discuss Your Case with Fort Lauderdale Auto Accident Lawyer Gregg Hollander
+Discuss Your Case with Car Crash Lawyer in Fort Lauderdale, Gregg Hollander

 If you would like more information about seeking financial compensation after a back-over accident in South Florida, contact us to schedule a free initial consultation with Fort Lauderdale injury attorney Gregg Hollander.